-On March 22, a few of them publicly rang the bell for the rights of straight people all over the world.
-A stand popped up in the center of Prato in Tuscany, Italy, recruiting those brave enough to take part in “Europe’s First Straight Pride.”
+On the 22nd of March, a few of them publicly rang the bell for the rights of straight people all over the world.
+A stand popped up in the centre of Prato in Tuscany, Italy recruiting those brave enough to take part in “Europe’s First Straight Pride”.
 The parade is set to take place on May 17 so, if I were you, I'd sign up as soon as possible.

 Not convinced yet?
 Let's take a brief look at the event's official website.
 The opening message writes: